remake/remake-docs/site-src/remake-attributes.md

 # Remake Attributes

-Remake relies on custom attributes for storing data and adding behavior.
+Remake uses custom attributes to store data and add web app behavior.
+You can use these attributes to create a fully working web app.

-With Remake, you can create a fully working web application by just using HTML attributes.
-See the [Remake Recipes](https://recipes.remaketheweb.com/) for some step-by-step examples.
+See the [Remake Recipes](https://recipes.remaketheweb.com/) for some step-by-step examples or the [TLDR summary of all the attributes](/attach-data-to-elements/).

-**Summary:** Here's [a quick summary of all the main attributes](/attach-data-to-elements/) if you don't want to go into detail yet.

 <h2 class="api" id="saving">Saving Data</h2>